jtdunlop/Cache.Aspect/README.md

 Cache matching is based on comparing a hash of the method name in conjunction with the deserialization of all parameters passed to a method to the deserialization of previous calls.
 Additionally, cache segregation is supported via naming a parameter/property on which the cache should be segregated.
-The primary benefit of segregating data is to allow a portion of the cache to be flushed without impacting other tenants/users.
-Even if segregation isn't used, including a tenantid/userid in method calls wil return distinct result sets as the hash won't match.
+The primary benefit of segregating data is to allow a portion of the cache to be flushed independent of others.
+Even if segregation isn't used, including a tenantid/userid in method calls will return distinct result sets as the hash won't match.
 For the remainder of this document, tenantId will be assumed to be the named parameter/property

 At application startup: